muratizm/SliceArena/README.md

-# **Slice Arena - Murat Beder**
+## **Slice Arena - Murat Beder**

-\* MezzeLabs

-\* My name is Murat Beder and this is my final project for CS50G Introduction to game develepment course.
+\ #MezzeLabs

-**What is SliceArena**
+##What is SliceArena**

-\* It is a game where you fight with increasingly stronger enemies within the level mechanism.
+\ It is a game where you fight with increasingly stronger enemies within the level mechanism.
 This game contains features such as home screen settings menu, market, earning money and purchasing weapons.

 Murat Beder